elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		GO
 ```
 Insight:
--Helps identify all Movies or TV Shows directed by Matthew Ross on Netflix.
+- Helps identify all Movies or TV Shows directed by Matthew Ross on Netflix.

--Useful for genre-based or director-based analysis of Netflix content.
+- Useful for genre-based or director-based analysis of Netflix content.

--Can be extended to find other directors' contributions by modifying the WHERE clause.
+- Can be extended to find other directors' contributions by modifying the WHERE clause.

 ### 17. List all TV shows with more than 5 seasons.
 ```sql